-Are you wondering why retail sales at your spa or massage practice aren’t doing better.
-Even with an ambitious marketing campaign and attractive visual merchandising, your retail sales may fall short if you are not carrying products your clients want for at-home use.
+Are you wondering why retail sales at your spa or massage practice aren’t doing better?
+Even with an ambitious marketing campaign and attractive visual merchandising, your retail sales may fall short if you do not carry products your clients want for at-home use.
 Determining the right retail mix requires understanding your buyer and their needs.
-Your retail offering also needs to reflect your business whether it’s luxury, boutique, homey or sophisticated.
+Your retail offering also needs to reflect your business, whether it’s a luxury, boutique, homey or sophisticated.

 Start with a Survey

 As a first step in building or revitalizing your retails sale, take a survey of your clients.
-Find out directly what kind of at-home products they are seeking – anti-aging, moisturizing, aromatherapy, etc. Compare their treatment and skin care needs against your current offering.
+Find out directly what kind of at-home products they seek – anti-aging, moisturizing, aromatherapy, etc. Compare their treatment and skincare needs against your current offering.
 You may find only a few of your current retail offerings meet client ongoing needs for at-home use.
 Demographics also play a role in product selection, especially gender and income.
-High end offering with an air of exclusivity may be out of reach of budget-conscious consumers on an ongoing basis.
+High-end offering with an air of exclusivity may be out of reach of budget-conscious consumers on an ongoing basis.

-Whatever your clients’ skin care preferences – organic, natural or non-allergenic – make sure that your retail offering includes appropriate selections.
+Whatever your clients’ skincare preferences – organic, natural, or non-allergenic – ensure that your retail offering includes appropriate selections.

 Match Retail to Professional Offerings

 While not all professional products have a complementary retail line, many do.
-The professional line gives your clients an opportunity to experience the products before they even make a retail purchase, plus as you are applying the products you can talk about the ingredients, benefits and expected results.
+The professional line allows your clients to experience the products before they even make a retail purchase.
+As you are applying the products, you can talk about the ingredients, benefits, and expected results.

 Offer Unique Selections